Random Perturbations of Matrix Polynomials: Random perturbations of matrices

 \end{example}

 The next corollary will concern the class of port Hamiltonian matrices, i.e. matrices of the form $A-Z$, where $A=-A^*$ and $Z$ is positive definite.
 This class has recently gathered some interest \cite{mehl2016stability,MehMS16b} due to its role in mathematical modelling.
 Clearly, the spectrum of $A-Z$ lies in the closed left half-plane.
-We will consider below the case where $A=C\oplus 0_{N-n,N-n}$ is a nonrandom matrix with $n$ fixed and $Z=Y^*Y$ is the Marchenko-Pastur matrix.
-For the sake of simplicity we will take a square Marchenko-Pastur matrix ($N=M$).
+We will consider below the case where $A=C\oplus 0_{N-n,N-n}$ is a nonrandom matrix with $n$ fixed and $Z=Y^*Y$ is the random sample covariance matrix.
+For the sake of simplicity we will take a square random sample covariance matrix ($N=M$).